EXCLUSIVE-Exxon boosts Guyana oil output, undecided on future auction bid - source

 Exxon has told the government it will wait for the economic terms to before deciding if it wants to expands its acreage, the person said.

-"Exxon continues to evaluate a wide range of global exploration opportunities, focusing our investments in advantaged assets with a low cost of supply," spokesperson Meghan Macdonald said in a response to questions.
+"Exxon continues to evaluate a wide range of global exploration opportunities, focusing our investments in advantaged assets," spokesperson Meghan Macdonald said in a response to questions.

 EXCEEDING TARGETS